 And, according to The American Historical Association, studying history builds identity, contributes to moral understanding, and is useful in creating well-rounded business people, professionals and political leaders.
 Our students are explorers and teachers who delve into the excitement and challenges of the past and relate them to the present.

-Why History with Fontbonne?
+Why Major in History with Fontbonne?

 And our students have choices.
 You can either earn a degree in history or choose a degree in history with a secondary teaching certification in social studies, which allows you to teach at the high school level.
 If you decide to earn your teacher certification, you must complete required professional education courses including fun and challenging pre-student teaching experiences.
 Plus, we’ll help you find internships with real-world experience that not only give you an edge in the job market, but also help you discover your career path.

 What Can I Do With My History Degree?

 The history degree program provides a strong foundation for any number of careers or graduate programs.
 In addition to teaching, our students can find work as museum curators, researchers, journalists, archivists, government professionals, public relations specialists, foreign service officers, attorneys or business people.
 One of our history graduates is currently in Africa with the Peace Corps.
 And if you want to continue on to graduate school, history is a perfect foundation for a variety of disciplines, including law and public policy.